North Texas hosts Monsanto and UTSA

 Denton, Texas; Saturday, 6 p.m.
 EST

-BOTTOM LINE: UTSA faces North Texas after Damari Monsanto scored 21 points in UTSA’s 94-74 loss to the Florida Atlantic Owls.
+BOTTOM LINE: UTSA visits North Texas after Damari Monsanto scored 21 points in UTSA’s 94-74 loss to the Florida Atlantic Owls.

 The Mean Green have gone 11-0 at home.
-North Texas has a 14-3 record against opponents above .500.
+North Texas leads the AAC in team defense, giving up 59.1 points while holding opponents to 41.1% shooting.

-The Roadrunners are 3-5 against AAC opponents.
-UTSA ranks third in the AAC shooting 36.4% from 3-point range.
+The Roadrunners are 3-5 in AAC play.
+UTSA ranks sixth in the AAC with 13.4 assists per game led by Amir Spears averaging 4.0.

-TOP PERFORMERS: Moulaye Sissoko is averaging 7.6 points and 6.2 rebounds for the Mean Green.
-Atin Wright is averaging 2.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jasper Floyd is averaging 7.8 points and 3.9 assists for the Mean Green.
+Atin Wright is averaging 14.1 points over the last 10 games.

-Amir Spears is scoring 20.8 points per game and averaging 1.8 rebounds for the Roadrunners.
-Monsanto is averaging 12.7 points and 3.7 rebounds over the last 10 games.
+Spears is scoring 20.8 points per game and averaging 1.8 rebounds for the Roadrunners.
+Monsanto is averaging 3.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Mean Green: 9-1, averaging 70.5 points, 29.9 rebounds, 9.9 assists, 6.4 steals and 2.9 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 61.4 points per game.